Breast Cancer in Nevada

 - Breast Self-Exams – women should begin to administer breast self-exams in their 20s.
 Any changes in their breast should be reported to a doctor immediately.
 Click here to download our breast self-exam card.

-If you are diagnosed with breast cancer, your doctor may recommend genetic testing with our cancer genetic counselor, Barbara Caldwell, MSN, APRN to see if you have an inherited gene mutation, such as BRCA1 or BRCA2.
+If you are diagnosed with breast cancer, your doctor may recommend genetic testing with one of our cancer genetic counselors, Claudine Bae, MSN, APRN, FNP-BC or Barbara Caldwell, MSN, APRN to see if you have an inherited gene mutation, such as BRCA1 or BRCA2.
 This can help you understand your risk for developing other cancers, as well as your family’s risk of developing cancer.
 This can also help your doctor decide on the best course of treatment as certain therapies are designed for patients with specific gene mutations.
 For more information about cancer genetic counseling, click here.

 Diagnosis & Staging